AnupamaRajendran/CodSoft_3/README.md

 # CodSoft_3
 # ATM INTERFACE
 Create a simple Java program satisfying all these :

-Create a class to represent the ATM machine.
+1.Create a class to represent the ATM machine.

 2. Design the user interface for the ATM, including options such as withdrawing, depositing, and